Network Sensitivity of Systemic Risk: Methodology

+Overall, this recipe is used to generate an ensemble of networks, having the property that interbank assets and liabilities of each bank are constrained in probability to their real values as $\langle\sum_jw_{i\rightarrow j}\rangle=A_i$ and $\langle\sum_jw_{j\rightarrow i}\rangle=L_i$ (here $\langle\cdot\rangle$ denotes the average over the ensemble).
+Note that by using Eq. (\ref{eq:pij}) we allow the formation of self-loops in the network, because some of the top European banks do represent banking groups with an internal flow of money.
+The alternative possibility would be to use the RAS algorithm to get rid of them, while preserving the imposed constraints \citep{squartini2017network}.

-The distribution of assets and liabilities across banks is heterogeneous, and with such an input our network construction method generates a core-periphery, independently on the network density.
-In order to get rid of this constraint, we introduce a generalization of Eq. \ref{eq:pij}.
+Importantly, the distribution of assets and liabilities across banks is heterogeneous, and with such an input our network construction method automatically generates a core-periphery structure, independently on the network density.
+In order to tune this outcome, we introduce a generalization of Eq. (\ref{eq:pij}):

-The new parameter $\phi$ allows to model a wide range of network topologies (for fixed $z$), including the fitness-induced configuration model and the Erdos-Renyi random graphs as the two limits ($\phi = 1$ and $\phi = 0$, respectively).
+The new parameter $\phi$ allows to model a wide range of network topologies (for fixed $z$), interpolating between the fitness-induced configuration model and the \ER random graph as the two limits $\phi = 1$ and $\phi = 0$, respectively.
+Besides, weights assignment as for Eq. (\ref{eq:wij}) satisfies the constraints on interbank assets and liabilities of each bank whatever the choice of connection probabilities $\{p_{i \rightarrow j}\}$.